 To send Bodega out in style Mo has invited his staff to choose the bands for the final gig on 23rd December.
 So far the line-up will involve ‘real’ locals, capturing the essence of the bar’s early roots.
 Ash Broke of the band Oneroof is a favourite around town and a Bodega regular.
 Sea Mouse is fronted by Seamus Johnson, formerly part of Elston Gun and Papersicissors.
 Another Bodega regular, he’ll bring his filthy grunge blues rock to the party.
 The Spines go way back to the earliest days of Bodega and possibly before, having hovered around the Wellington scene for over 35 years.
 It seems only fitting to see them back for one last time in the big black room.
 The line-up is changing and morphing every day.
 Check Bodega’s facebook page for the latest.

 I started this article by mentioning my own personal connection with Bodega and the Wellington music scene it’s been part of.
 There will be many, many more stories that aren’t included here.
 But no matter what there’s no doubt there will be a huge hole to fill now.
 That can’t be denied.
 So long Bodega, may you Rock in Peace!

 Many thanks to the following for helping me with this article: Murray Hepple, Steve Cochrane and Michel Rowland (for the posters), Wendy Collings (for the photos), stuff.co.nz, NZ Archives & www.te ara.govt.nz.

 Like his Auckland gig at the Wine Cellar, Steve Abel’s appearance at Meow was short and very sweet.
-He starts, as any good host should, by thanking the opener Reb Fountain for her own very sweet 10 cent mixture of deprecating banter and whiskey soaked, forlorn cowgirl tunes culminating in surprisingly upbeat singalong version of desperate times Hope and Hopeful.
+He starts, as any good host should, by thanking the opener Reb Fountain for her own very sweet 10 cent mixture of deprecating banter and whiskey-soaked, forlorn cowgirl tunes culminating in a surprisingly upbeat singalong version of desperate times Hope and Hopeful.